Infowars host Alex Jones files for personal bankruptcy

 Jones filed for Chapter 11 bankruptcy protection in bankruptcy court in Houston.
-His filing lists $1 billion to $10 billion in liabilities.
+His filing lists $1 billion to $10 billion in liabilities owed to 50 to 99 creditors and $1 million to $10 million in assets.

 The bankruptcy filing comes as Jones faces court orders to pay nearly $1.5 billion in damages to relatives of victims of the 2012 Sandy Hook Elementary School shooting for calling the massacre a hoax.